Create and Connect a Remote GKE Cluster to Data Lakehouse

 - Choose Data Bucket - required in case you use Ilum Tables spark format

-- Specify S3 endpoint and credentials
+- Specify storage endpoint and credentials

 - Click on the "Submit" button